linusshops/iddqd/README.md

 ## Why?

-A common boon to Magento development is the introduction of third-party modules.
-~~Most of them are terrible.
+A common challenge to Magento development is the introduction of third-party modules. ~~Most of them are terrible.
 I digress.~~ Often these third-party modules compete for the right to extend core Magento classes, but unfortunately Magento does not make that easy to control.
 In scenarios like this, where multiple modules rewrite the same classes, only one can survive, and its name is always Zoidberg.

 The consensus among community help forums is to hack away at these modules until they are a symbiotic Loch Ness of code--hopefully never to be seen by